Vincenzo Lunardi: 29 June 1785

 Lunardi's next flight was made nearly a year later on 29 June 1785 and left from St George's Fields on the south side of the Thames.
-Lunardi and Biggin, and two invitees, Letitia Ann Sage and Colonel Hastings, were supposed to make the flight, but the balloon wouldn't take off because of the weight.
+Lunardi and Biggin, and two invitees, Letitia Ann Sage and Colonel Hastings, were supposed to make the flight, but the balloon would not take off because of the weight.
 Lunardi and Hastings stepped down, and the balloon took off with Biggin and Mrs. Sage, making her the first English female in flight.
 90 minutes later, they landed near Harrow, where the two aeronauts had to be rescued by a group of boys from Harrow School from the angry farmer whose crops were damaged.

 Lunardi then made flights in Liverpool on 20 July and 9 August that year before moving onto Glasgow and Edinburgh.

 Ascents in Scotland

 Vincenzo made five flights in Scotland in his Grand Air Balloon—which was made of 140m2 of green, pink and yellow silk, and which was exhibited, 'suspended in its floating state' in the choir of St. Mungo's Cathedral in Glasgow for the admission charge of one shilling.